 In Unreal undenieably when you see Fortnite, you would think you would have the same feature set and resources to make a complete game like Fortnite.
 If some feature would be sorely missing, then Fortnite can’t do that either.
 They must have some pressure to keep Fortnite a good game.
 So they must implement something new.

 In Unity, user sometimes feel if the team had any pressure to implement something real quick at all, because they don’t own a game?
 Like the sunsetted UNET networking system with the new one only on preview.
 If Unity own a networked game, what will they do in this situation?
 Or the “new input system” that the team had been working on for 2–3 years.
-It is just a feeling, but can’t deny the “wow, I am using the engine that made Fortnite!” feel.
+It is just a feeling, but can’t deny the “Wow, I am using the engine that made Fortnite!” feel.

 For instance Unity can’t do localization built-in while in Unreal it is there.
 A game of Fortnite caliber should be able to accommodate multiple languages, and that feature should be there in the engine not from external bought packages.
 And yes it is really there.
+SDF text rendering is in UE for very long time too, while in Unity it is just integrated as a package not long ago.

 Project-breaking, reworking madness